To reform the screening and eviction policies for Federal housing assistance in order to provide fair access to housing, and for other purposes.

 Length: 31 pages

-This bill was introduced on April 27, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 27, 2016, in a previous session of Congress, but it did not receive a vote.

 Apr 27, 2016